Shopping

 This publication by the Empire Stamp Company featured rare stamps, upcoming new stamps, and general news of interest to philatelists.
 During the Second World War, stamps became an important element of supporting the war effort at home.
 Philatopic Monthly followed closely the release of new war stamps by the War Savings Committee in Ottawa, with this issue providing a discussion of what the new stamps could look like.

-Vehicles were used for military maneuvers and demonstrations when not in use in the field.
-This group of touring cars and military trucks were used by Canadian soldiers in maneuvers at Camp Hughes, Manitoba.
-In the other photos, the Duchess and Princess of Connaught were transported alongside the Duke of Connaught for a demonstration in Vernon, British Columbia in 1916.
+Vehicles were used for military maneuvers and reviews when not employed in the field.
+The of touring cars and military trucks were used by Canadian soldiers in training at Camp Hughes, Manitoba.
+In the other photos, the Duchess and Princess of Connaught were transported alongside the Duke of Connaught, Canada's Governor-General, for a review in Vernon, British Columbia, in 1916.

 Vehicles in the Field